mina-fayazi/FullStackOpen/part5/README.md

   ```

 ### 5.14: Blog List Tests, step 2
-- Extend the test for the `Blog` component to verify that the blog's `URL` and number of `likes` are shown after the user clicks the button that reveals additional details (e.g., the `View` button).
+- Extend the test for the `Blog` component to verify that the blog's URL and number of likes are shown after the user clicks the button that reveals additional details (e.g., the `View` button).
 - The test simulates a user clicking the `View` button and asserts that:
-  - The blog's `URL` is displayed in the DOM.
+  - The blog's `url` is displayed in the DOM.
   - The number of `likes` is shown correctly.

 ### 5.15: Blog List Tests, step 3